City Guides Provence-Alpes-Côte d'Azur

 For centuries in Europe, Menton has been famous for its lemons: very bright, yellow, and elongated fruits prized by chefs for their rich essential oil.

-Since 1934, the Fête du Citron (Lemon Festival) takes place every February, and it involves giant sculptures of lemons and other citrus fruits.
-The displays are also accompanied by parades, shows, music, and dances, and it’s one of the Menton highlights and must-see winter events in Southern France.
+The Fête du Citron (Menton’s Lemon Festival) takes place every February, and it involves giant sculptures of lemons and other citrus fruits.
+One of the most popular festivals in France, the lemon displays are also accompanied by parades, shows, music, and dances, and it’s one of the Menton highlights.

 4. Visit the Basilica of Saint-Michel Archange

-The Basilica of Saint Michel Archange (Place de l’Église, Menton) is one of the most beautiful Menton attractions, and it reflects the city’s Italian history.
-A jewel of Baroque architecture, the basilica was commissioned by the Prince Honoré II of Monaco in 1619, with consecration in 1675.
-The facade, however, was not completed until the 19th century.
+A visit to the Basilica of Saint Michel Archange (Place de l’Église, Menton) is one of the best things to do in Menton, and it reflects the city’s Italian history.
+A jewel of Baroque architecture, the Basilica was commissioned by Prince Honoré II of Monaco in 1619, with consecration in 1675.
+The façade, however, was not completed until the 19th century.

-The basilica is accessible from the seaside by majestic stairs, and it looks best in the morning when the weather is cooler, and tourists haven’t arrived yet.
-The building has a unique bell tower and a façade that’s simply stunning, as well as a beautiful ceiling mural on the inside.
+The Basilica is accessible from the seaside by majestic stairs, and it looks best in the morning when the weather is cooler and tourists haven’t arrived yet.
+The building has a unique bell tower, a façade that’s simply stunning, and a beautiful ceiling mural on the inside.

 5. Admire the Belle Époque Villas